DISCLAIMER: BELOW ARE REPRESENTATIVE SETTLEMENTS AND VERDICTS. PLEASE NOTE THAT EVERY CASE IS DIFFERENT.

 Railroad worker’s occupation: Track supervisor

-Nature of injury: The track supervisor was jerked backwards to avoid falling from a ruptured slurry pipe and immediately felt pain in his back.
+The track supervisor was jerked backward to avoid falling from a ruptured slurry pipe and immediately felt pain in his back.
 The injured worker sought medical treatment and was diagnosed with a herniated disc, which resulted in pain in his back and left leg.
-He attempted to return to work after surgery, but was restricted in lifting, bending, and stooping.
-He was diagnosed with twenty percent impairment to his lumbar spine.
+He attempted to return to work after surgery but was restricted in lifting, bending, and stooping.
+He was diagnosed with a twenty percent impairment to his lumbar spine.

 $2.3 Million Awarded to Norfolk Southern Employee Who Suffered Awful Knee Injury